Koseng/MobiFlight-miniFCU-Profiles/fslabs/README.md

 #### Currently supported:
 - Altitude encoder should work well
 - Vertical speed encoder works ok
-- Speed and Heading work well when synced
+- Speed and heading work well when synced
 - Speed and heading sync is only possible on pull when at current speed or heading.
 No correct display with preselection possible.

 #### Not supported:
 - Mach display (planned)
 - TRK/FPA (FPA planned)
 - Dot for managed modes.
-- Speed and Heading preselection.
+- Speed and heading preselection.
-- Speed and Heading sync via turn.
+- Speed and heading sync via turn.

 ### Advices to sync HDG, SPD and ALT
 - ALT is synced on start to 100.
 If a resync needs to be performed, select 1000 mode and quickly turn to min or max value to sync.